JULY 22-26, 5:30-8:00 PM

 Students will learn the fundamentals, including scales, chords, tuning, arpeggios and rhythm in a small group setting.
-Students will be able to play a few songs on the very first day.
-Students will perform at least one song for the recital on Saturday evening.
+One of the sessions each day will be a general theory class to learn basic theory and note reading through games and group activities.
+Most participants will be able to play a few songs on the very first day.
+We will also be preparing to perform at least one song for the recital on Saturday evening.

 Requirements: Ages 8-12.
 (Must be 8 by 9/1/19) Students must provide their own acoustic or electric guitar (if electric, they must also bring their own amp)

 (Maximum of 20 participants)

 Students will be introduced to the art of hand-bells, including proper techniques in bell ringing, as well as reading music to find notes on the music staff.
 One of the sessions each day will be a general theory class to learn basic theory and note reading.
 Students will perform for the Saturday recital to demonstrate what they have learned.

 Requirements: Ages 10-14.
 Previous experience or prior knowledge of reading music is NOT required.
 Long hair must be pulled back and no jewelry during camp.

 Students will be working on developing good technique skills, ensemble playing skills, as well as learning some songs that will be suited for the group.
 They will do some unison playing to develop listening skills and some divided parts songs.
 One session each day will include a general theory class involving learning general theory through games and group activities.
 Students will perform at least one song for the recital on Saturday evening.
 Come on out and enjoy a fun-filled week of music!!

 Requirements: Ages 10-14.
 Students must have studied at least one year on a band instrument.